vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 “The body of the Supreme Being is not constituted of the (five) elements."

-His form \*\*is not constituted of prakriti or matter por formed of flesh, lymph or bone."
+His form \*\*is not constituted of prakr̥ti or matter por formed of flesh, lymph or bone."

 " This form shus four arms, is supremely excellent, and is in Vaikuṇṭha."